Utah's Connection to

 Gallaudet University, which changed its name to Gallaudet University in 1986, has never had a Deaf president since its founding in 1864.
 This changed on August 24, 1987, when Jerry Lee, the university's sixth president, announced his resignation.
 The search for a new president began, attracting a total of sixty-seven applicants, nine of whom were Deaf.
 By February 1988, the Gallaudet Board of Trustees had narrowed the selection down to three candidates.
 The final three included Dr. Elisabeth A. Zinser, a hearing woman, and two Deaf candidates, Dr. Harvey J. Corson and Dr. I. K. Jordan (Christiansen & Barnett, 1995).

 Nan Nix, a 1983 Utah School for the Deaf and 1988 Gallaudet College graduate, joined the 'Deaf President Now' protest.
-When you look at the pictures below, you will notice a blue circle around her face.
+She was a vocal advocate for the appointment of a Deaf president, and her participation symbolized the unity and determination of the Deaf community.
+When you look at the pictures below, you will notice a blue circle around her face, a symbol of her commitment to the cause.

 Nan Nix, a 1983 Utah School for the Deaf and 1988 Gallaudet College graduate, joined the 'Deaf President Now' protest.
-When you look at the pictures below, you will notice a blue circle around her face.
+She was a vocal advocate for the appointment of a Deaf president, and her participation symbolized the unity and determination of the Deaf community.
+When you look at the pictures below, you will notice a blue circle around her face, a symbol of her commitment to the cause.

-The event that took place in 1988 at Gallaudet University gained national attention.
-The Washington Times and the Washington Post Metropolitan published an article to raise public awareness of the presidential search.
-Between March 2 and 5, 1988, Gallaudet University received hundreds of letters from politicians, alums, individuals, and other organizations.
-They were all pushing for a Deaf president to be chosen by the board of trustees.
-One of the four Gallaudet student leaders of the Deaf President Now, Greg Hlibok, who was also the president of the Student Body Government, wrote to Dr. Zinser requesting that she resign as a presidential candidate.
-She had been warned that if she were elected president, the students would not support her (Christiansen & Barnett, 1995).
+The event that occurred in 1988 at Gallaudet University captured national attention and showcased the unity and determination of the Deaf community.
+Both the Washington Times and the Washington Post published articles to raise public awareness about the search for a new president.
+From March 2 to March 5, 1988, Gallaudet University received hundreds of letters from politicians, alums, individuals, and various organizations, all advocating for the selection of a Deaf president by the board of trustees.
+One of the four student leaders of the Deaf President Now movement, Greg Hlibok, who also served as the president of the Student Body Government, wrote to Dr. Zinser, urging her to withdraw her candidacy for president.
+She had been informed that the student body would not support her election (Christiansen & Barnett, 1995).

 Announcement of Appointment as New Hearing